World Stone Skimming Championship – Easdale Island, Scotland - Atlas Obscura

 Easdale recovered from this loss and now has a thriving tourist industry.
 The islanders put the disused quarries to good use for swimming, and more recently, the World Stone Skimming Championships.

 The World Stone Skimming Championship began in 1983 after an alleged argument in the island’s only pub over who could skim stones the farthest.
-The competition was resurrected again in 1997 and has continued to grow in popularity.
+The competition was resurrected in 1997 and has continued to grow in popularity.
 It now attracts competitors from as far afield as Japan and New Zealand.

-Winning the championship is no easy feat, as competitors must follow a set of strict rules.
+Winning the championship is no easy feat, as competitors must follow strict rules.
 Each contender, who must use stones made of naturally formed Easdale slate, only has three attempts, and the skimmed stone has to bounce on the surface of the water at least two times to be considered valid.
 Fortunately, there are several categories for entrants to compete within, including one for “old tossers.”

 It’s a joyful, at times whimsical, event.
 People don all sorts of costumes, so scanning the crowd is just as fun as skimming the stones.